 Build a small subword tokenizer, compare BPE, WordPiece, and SentencePiece, then audit token cost and Unicode behavior.

-A customer types, "My refund for order 48291 still isn't here."
-Your support model can't read that sentence directly.
-It receives integer IDs, and a tokenizer decides which pieces of the message get those IDs.
+A developer writes const tokenCount = encodePrompt(prompt).length;.
+A model can't read that code or any other text directly.
+It receives integer IDs, and a tokenizer decides which pieces of the string get those IDs.

-A word-level tokenizer could keep refund as one item, but it needs a policy for every misspelling, product name, and new tracking code.
-A character-level tokenizer never runs out of pieces, but it turns short messages into long sequences.
+A word-level tokenizer could keep tokenizer as one item, but it needs a policy for every rare identifier, version string, and prompt marker.
+A character-level tokenizer never runs out of pieces, but it turns short strings into long sequences.
 Subword tokenization keeps frequent fragments whole while retaining small fallback pieces for rare text.

 |---|---|---|---|

 The first lab makes that tradeoff concrete.
 The subword split is written by hand because you haven't trained a tokenizer yet.
-It gives you a budget to compare against character and whitespace-word baselines.
+Use its token count as a budget to compare against character and whitespace-word baselines.

 2